Sharing audio and video content from a Laptop to a Display

 - Tap Screen Mirroring .

-- Select your Apple TV or AirPlay 2-compatible smart TV from the list.
+- Select your Display (Apple TV or smart TV) or Room number from the list.

-- If an AirPlay passcode appears on your TV screen, enter the passcode on your iOS or iPadOS device.
+- If a 4-digit AirPlay passcode appears on your TV screen, enter the passcode in the prompt on your iOS or iPadOS device.

 To stop mirroring your iOS or iPadOS device, open Control Center, tap Screen Mirroring, then tap Stop Mirroring.
 Or press the Menu button on your Apple TV Remote.